-Homes for Good Policy A marriage partner includes the partner in a "common law" marriage as defined in state law (including other states).
+A marriage partner includes the partner in a "common law" marriage as defined in state law.
 The term "spouse" does not apply to friends, roommates, or significant others who are not marriage partners.
 A minor who is emancipated under state law may be designated as a spouse.

 A cohead is an individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all of its responsibilities under the program, but who is not a spouse.
 A family can have only one cohead.

 Minors who are emancipated under state law may be designated as a cohead.